legal

 The Human Element No AI Can Replicate

 Consider what happens in a real maritime dispute.
 A bulk carrier grounds in a narrow channel, blocking traffic.
-Within hours, the lawyer is coordinating with the vessel's P&I club, negotiating with port authorities who want the wreck removed immediately, managing environmental liability exposure, dealing with cargo interests demanding delivery, and advising on whether to declare general average.
-Each decision depends on relationships built over years, cultural knowledge of how different maritime administrations operate, and the ability to read the room in a negotiation where millions are at stake and tempers are high.
+Within hours, the lawyer is coordinating with the vessel''s P&I club, negotiating with port authorities who want the wreck removed immediately, managing environmental liability exposure under the Wreck Removal Convention and local equivalent legislation, dealing with cargo interests demanding delivery, advising on whether to declare general average, and fielding calls from insurers who want exposure estimates before the vessel has even been refloated.

 That is 15% automatable.
 [Fact] And it is the 100% that determines whether a maritime lawyer is worth their hourly rate.